MohamedEhabHafez/Sorting_Aruco_Markers/README.md

 mkdir ~/tiago_public_ws
 cd ~/tiago_public_ws
 ```
+You can clone the repository above and skip the next step or downloading the **tiago_public.rosinstall**.

+or

 Download the file **tiago_public.rosinstall**.
 Copy the rosinstall file in ~/tiago_public_ws.
 Then run the following instruction in order to clone all the required repositories within the workspace:

 Set up rosdep